MarkAdell/personal-website/content/blog/writing-testable-code.md

 showTopProgressBar: true
 ---

-When code is hard to test, it is usually a design problem, not a testing problem.
-Code becomes difficult to test for the same reasons it becomes difficult to maintain.
-This article looks at eight common anti-patterns that make code harder to test and how to improve them.
+When code is hard to test, it is usually a design problem.
+Code becomes difficult to test for many of the same reasons it becomes difficult to maintain.
+This guide explores eight common anti-patterns that make code harder to test and shows how to fix them.
 There are other anti-patterns, but in my experience writing and reviewing code, these are the most common.

-Please note that these anti-patterns mostly hurt unit testing, where the goal is to test pieces of business logic in isolation.
+These anti-patterns mostly hurt unit testing, where the goal is to test pieces of business logic in isolation.
 Other types of testing, such as integration and end-to-end testing, may be less affected because they verify how multiple parts of the system work together.

 The advice in this guide is aimed at production codebases that will be maintained over time.
 Applying it to one-time scripts or throwaway prototypes would be overkill.